lazzarello/grpc-streaming-audio/README.md

 * How will the server handle concurrency for multiple device states?
   A: Initially, a single python dictionary could work, especially with asyncio, might be different with threads.
 * Cloud deploy?
 Weeeee, that's the easy part.
-  A: Make a dockerfile and deploy to Render or something like that
+  A: Make a dockerfile and deploy locally to microk8s, then deploy to a kubernetes service or just the docker imeage to Render or another cloud app platform.